 Curve’s available assets

 Curve focuses on stablecoins, such as DAI, USDT, USDC, FRAX, PYUSD, and dozens more.
-These are meant to track U.S. dollar prices.
+These track U.S. dollar prices.
 It also caters to wrapped tokens such as WETH.
-The protocol’s main view is to ensure a certain amount of balance in the crypto markets.

-Curve’s goal for stablecoin trading is to minimize fees and price variation.
+Curve’s aims to minimize fees and price variation in stablecoin trading.
 Users can also trade ETH, LINK, and a few tokenized BTC assets such as wBTC or renBTC.

 Russian physicist Michael Egorov introduced the Curve whitepaper in November 2019.
 The project was officially launched at the beginning of 2020.

-Egorov was not new to the world of crypto.
-In fact, he has been involved with DeFi protocols since 2018.
-His resume was also impressive.
-Egorov had graduated from the Moscow Institute of Physics and Technology before earning a Ph.D. in Physics at the Swinburne University of Technology.
-He had co-founded the companies NuCypher and LoanCoin.
+Egorov has been involved with DeFi protocols since 2018.
+He graduated from the Moscow Institute of Physics and Technology before earning a Ph.D. in Physics at the Swinburne University of Technology.
+He also co-founded the companies NuCypher and LoanCoin.

 The Curve AMM model

 Curve is an automated market maker (AMM) protocol.
-It makes use of market-making formulas and liquidity pools.
-The Curve protocol is characterized by minimum price slippage and a “savings” account for liquidity providers.
-All of these are managed by smart contracts that function on the Ethereum network.
+It makes use of market-making formulas alongside liquidity pools.

 A liquidity pool is a space that is under the control of a smart contract.
 Through this, large amounts of crypto-assets are accumulated and injected by liquidity providers (LP).
 This liquidity is used to facilitate swaps using the assets.